Most Common Drugs in Florida

 Heroin is not legal to obtain or use in any state.
 The issue with heroin abuse in Florida may be related to a few factors, according to a 2014 article in Reuters:

-While the above figures relate to illegal substances, two legal substances remain the most abused drugs in the state.
+While the above figures relate to illegal drugs in Florida, two legal substances remain the most abused drugs in the state.
 Alcohol continues to be the main drug of abuse in Florida, and tobacco is also consistently used.
 The following facts illustrate the prevalence of both substances in the state:

 Alcohol typically tops the list of drugs that are seen in treatment centers as the primary substance of abuse because of the relative ease with which alcohol can be purchased in the United States.
 Even though it is illegal for individuals under the age of 21 to drink alcohol, most individuals in this age group who want to drink appear to have little difficulty in obtaining alcohol.
 Thus, the most abused drug in the state of Florida remains alcohol despite alarming rates of opioid drug abuse in the state.